Mitigating the Impacts of Covid-19 on your Studies in 2020/21

 - enable your achievements to be reliably assessed; and

-- ensure your qualifications are awarded securely so that they hold value now and in the future.
+- ensure your qualifications are awarded securely so that they hold value into the future.

-Working closely with the Students’ Union, we have developed some additional measures/action to support you, while protecting the value of your final qualification: the ‘Main mitigation package’ and the ‘Exceptional programme package’.
+Working closely with the Students’ Union, we developed some additional measures/action to support you, and protected the value of your final qualification: the ‘Main mitigation package’ and the ‘Exceptional programme package’.

-The ‘Main mitigation package’ will apply to most of you and is outlined below.
+The ‘Main mitigation package’ applied to most of you in 2020/21 and is outlined below.

-The ‘Exceptional programme package’ will apply where there are additional considerations such as PSRB requirements or non-standard credit structures.
-Your School will communicate to you directly if these are relevant to you and your programme.
-Please note, that the ‘Exceptional programme package’ may include, where relevant, elements of the ‘‘Main mitigation package’.
+The ‘Exceptional programme package’ will apply where there were additional considerations such as PSRB requirements or non-standard credit structures.
+The ‘Exceptional programme package’ included, where relevant, elements of the ‘‘Main mitigation package’.

-There are four parts to the ‘Main mitigation package’ which recognise the different ways your performance may have been impacted as a result of the pandemic.
+There were four parts to the ‘Main mitigation package’ which recognised the different ways students' performances may have been impacted as a result of the pandemic.

-- To support those of you who may have been individually affected by extenuating circumstances, we have relaxed our rules on evidence for Extenuating Circumstances claims and streamlined the approval process.
+- To support those of you who may have been individually affected by extenuating circumstances, we relaxed our rules on evidence for Extenuating Circumstances claims and streamlined the approval process.

-- To ensure that your cohort is not unfairly impacted by unforeseen effects of the pandemic on results across different modules, and to identify at risk students, we are reviewing your marks.
-We will do so in Term 1 by holding Interim Assessment Panels.
+- To ensure that your cohort is not unfairly impacted by unforeseen effects of the pandemic on results across different modules, and to identify at risk students, we reviewed your marks.
+We did so in Term 1 by holding Interim Assessment Panels.

-- To support students who have been generally affected by the current exceptional circumstances we will, where possible increase the number of modules which are eligible for compensation of marks.
+- To support students who have been generally affected by the current exceptional circumstances we, where possible increased the number of modules which are eligible for compensation of marks.
 This means the Assessment Board may decide that a strong performance by a student in one part of the curriculum, may be used as the basis to award credit where the student has failed to achieve a module pass mark elsewhere, when the overall criteria has been met.

-- Where you pass your current stage during 2020/21 academic year and depending on your programme, we will discount up to your lowest 30 credits of modules (from the 2020/21 academic year), from the stage’s contribution to your final classification.
+- Where you pass your current stage during 2020/21 academic year and depending on your programme, we discounted up to your lowest 30 credits of modules (from the 2020/21 academic year), from the stage’s contribution to your final classification.